Last Updated on by Michael Brockbank

 - Getting a novel published: Obviously, no publishing house wants to be associated with work that reads poorly.

-- Credibility and authority: Because it’s harder to take someone seriously if the text doesn’t read well.
+- Credibility and authority: It’s harder to take someone seriously if the text doesn’t read well.

 As I said before, no one is perfect.
 There will be mistakes here and there in everything you write.
 However, the more common those mistakes, the more difficult you’ll find being a well-paid writer.